Lemoncode/bootcamp-backend/00-stack-documental/99-beta-nodejs-18/05-cloud/02-deploy/08-auto-render-deploy/README.md

-# 08 Automatic Heroku deploy
+# 08 Automatic Render deploy

-In this example we are going to deploy app to Heroku using Docker
+In this example we are going to deploy app to Render using Docker

 We will start from `07-upload-docker-image`.